-At any point before, during or after the investigation, and regardless of the Council's or Provost's final decision, the Title IX Coordinator may determine that interim or remedial measures, directed at the parties, witnesses or a broader University population, are necessary and appropriate to prevent and/or respond to sexual harassment or sexual violence.
+At any point before, during or after the investigation, and regardless of the Council's or Vice President of Academic Affairs' final decision, the Title IX Coordinator may determine that interim or remedial measures, directed at the parties, witnesses or a broader University population, are necessary and appropriate to prevent and/or respond to sexual harassment or sexual violence.
 Depending on the specific nature of the allegation, such measures may include, but are not limited to implementation of a no-contact order, temporary course/classroom assignment changes, counseling, academic support services and accommodations, etc.